Complete complex Finsler metrics and uniform equivalence of the Kobayashi metric: Terminology and preliminaries

 In \cite{YSK}, Yeung study uniform squeezing property on a bounded domain.
 And he got the following estimate on the growth of Bergman kernel. \begin{theorem}\cite[p.
 550, Corollary 3]{YSK} Let $\mathcal{D}$ be a bounded domain with the uniform squeezing property.
 Denote by $d=d(z, \partial \mathcal{D})$ the Euclidean distance of $z \in \mathcal{D}$ from the boundary $\partial \mathcal{D}$ of $\mathcal{D}$.
 Then $K(z,z) \geq \frac{c}{d^2(-\log d)^2}$ for some constant $c$. \end{theorem} According to the fact that any bounded strictly pseudoconvex domains with $C^2$-boundary or bounded convex domains in $\mathbb{C}^n$ are HHR, we have the following corollary. \begin{corollary} Suppose that $\mathcal{D}$ is a bounded strictly pseudoconvex domain or bounded convex domain with $C^2$-boundary in $\mathbb{C}^n$.
 Denote by $d=d(z, \partial \mathcal{D})$ the Euclidean distance of $z \in \mathcal{D}$ from the boundary $\partial \mathcal{D}$ of $\mathcal{D}$.
 Then $K(z,z) \geq \frac{c}{d^2(-\log d)^2}$ for some constant $c$. \end{corollary}

-\section{Holomorphic sectional curvature and sectional curvature on a K\"ahler manifold}
+\subsection{Holomorphic sectional curvature and sectional curvature on a K\"ahler manifold}

 In this section, we introduce some relationship between holomorphic sectional curvature and sectional curvature.
-In order to apply Schwarz lemma from a complete K\"ahler manifold into a complex Finsler manifold, we need to know relationship between the bound of holomorphic sectional curvature and sectional curvature in a K\"ahler manifold.
 In K\"ahler geometry, we can easily know that holomorphic sectional curvature is 'dominated' by the sectional curvature \cite{ZFY}.
-Therefore, bound of holomorphic sectional curvature can be derived from bound of sectional curvature.
 It is very natural to ask the question: \textit{If holomorphic sectional curvature of a K\"ahler manifold is bounded , can we deduce that its sectional curvature is bounded}?
 Now, we give affirmative answer to above question.
 Firstly, we can refer to an exercise in \cite[p.
 189, Exercise 17]{ZFY}.
 In this paper, we don't need such a strong theorem.
 Hence, we introduce and prove the following theorem. \begin{theorem} Suppose that $(M,h)$ is a K\"ahler manifold whose holomorphic sectional curvature is bounded, then its sectional curvature is also bounded. \end{theorem} \begin{proof} From the definitions of holomorphic sectional curvature and sectional curvature, we know that curvatures are independent of the length of vectors.
 Without loss of generality, we assume that $X,Y \in T^{1,0}M$ are unit vectors, i.e., $h(X)=h(Y)=1$.
 We denote Riemannian curvature tensor of a K\"ahler manifold $(M,h)$ by $R$.

-From properties of curvature of K\"ahler manifold$(M,h)$, we have
+From properties of curvature of K\"ahler manifold $(M,h)$, we have

 Similarly,

 Combining ~\eqref{EQ-4.2} with ~\eqref{EQ-4.3}, we have

 We can easily know